AceGabrielFigueroa/Dino-Game-La-Hacks-2021/README.md

 ## Dino-Game-Expanded
 Simple Dino game based off of the google chromes offline easter egg.
+[Play here!](https://dino-game-7452.herokuapp.com/)

 ## Instructions
 Download the repo and open the /local/index.html in a browser!
 Works on any updated chromium browser.